sachinira/template-export-email-from-sfdc-contacts/README.md

 # Template: Export a list of email addresses belonging to contacts of a specific Account, Industry or Geography for a Marketing Campaign
-Scheduled export of email addresses belonging to a specific Account, Industry or Georaphy for a specific Marketing Campaign to a CSV<br>
+Scheduled export of email addresses belonging to a specific Account, Industry or Georaphy for a specific Marketing Campaign to a CSV and store it in Azure Blob storage<br>

 ## Use this template to
-- Export a CSV file which contains the emails of email Addresses belonging to a Marketing Campaign in Salesforce.
+- Export a CSV file which contains the emails of email Addresses belonging to a Marketing Campaign in Salesforce and save it to Azure Blob storage.

 ## What you need
 - A Salesforce Account.
+- An Azure Stirage Account.

 ## How to set up
 - Import the template.
 - Allow access to Salesforce Account.
+- Allow access to Azure Storage Account.
 - Setup the time to trigger the template.
 - Run the template.